intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

    There are four files. **train-images-idx3-ubyte** contains train images, **train-labels-idx1-ubyte** is train label file, **t10k-images-idx3-ubyte** has validation images    and **t10k-labels-idx1-ubyte** contains validation labels.
 For more detail, please refer to the download page. <br>
    After you decompress the gzip files, these files may be renamed by some decompress tools, e.g. **train-images-idx3-ubyte** is renamed to **train-images.idx3-ubyte**.
 Please change the name back before you run the example.  <br>

-3. To start the container, firstly modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
+3. To start the container, modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
     ```bash
     ./deploy-local-spark-sgx.sh
     sudo docker exec -it spark-local bash